 It is possible that circumstances may delay consummation of the Merger beyond May 31, 1998 and that ATC would be unwilling to extend the termination date (May 31, 1998) set forth in the ATC Merger Agreement.
 Under such circumstances, management may determine to effect the Tower Merger.
-See "The ATC Merger--Background of the ATC Merger".
+See "Business of American Tower Systems--Recent Transactions--ATC Merger".
 The discussion in the following section below will only be applicable should management determine to pursue the Tower Merger.